gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 - No one in the team but me is able - or feels confident enough - to make a change in this codebase
 - This is a crucial project for the company and will live for years if not decades
 - The code is pretty bad on all the criteria we care about: correctness, maintainability, security, you name it.
 I don't blame the original developers, they were understaffed and it was written as a prototype (the famous case of the prototype which becomes the production code).
-- No hiring of C++ developers is planned or at least in the current budget
+- No hiring of C++ developers is planned or at least in the current budget (also because that's the only C++ project we have and we have many other projects to maintain and extend)

 So it was apparent to me that sticking with C++ was a dead end.
-In the end it's a conflict of values and priorities: C++ values many things that are not that important in this project, such as performance above all; and it does not give any guarantees about things that are crucial to us, such as memory and temporal safety (special mention to integer under/overflows).
+It's simply a conflict of values and priorities: C++ values many things that are not that important in this project, such as performance above all; and it does not give any guarantees about things that are crucial to us, such as memory and temporal safety (special mention to integer under/overflows.
+Have fun reviewing every single instance of arithmetic operations to check if it can under/overflow).

 We bought a race car but what we needed was a family-friendly 5 seater, that's our mistake.

-The only solution would be to train everyone in the team on C++ and dedicate a significant amount of time rewriting the most problematic parts of the codebase to perhaps reach a good enough state, and even then, we have little confidence our code is robust against nation-state attacks.
+The only solution would be to train everyone in the team on C++ and dedicate a significant amount of time rewriting the most problematic parts of the codebase to perhaps reach a good enough state, and even then, we'd have little confidence our code is robust against nation-state attacks.

 It's a judgement call in the end, but that seemed to be more effort than 'simply' introducing a new language and doing a rewrite.